Ready for Adventure?

-Head deep into the backcountry to explore untouched wilderness on ATVs and dirt bikes.
+Head deep into the backcountry to explore on ATVs and dirt bikes.

 Stay the night in the great outdoors to add another day of adventure to the itinerary.

-Keep yourself healthy and keep our public lands open by taking these four steps to Recreate Responsibly.
+Keep yourself and others safe and our public lands clean and accessible by taking these steps to Recreate Responsibly.

 Take the time in advance of your trip to research the locations you're planning to visit and make a plan.
-Be sure to know which facilities are open for day-use, require reservations or offer overnight camping.
-Also learn about capacity limits, special regulations and available supplies.
+Be sure to know which facilities are open for day use, require reservations, or offer overnight camping.
+Make sure you're aware of any capacity limits, special regulations, and available supplies.
 If your destination is at capacity when you arrive, have a Plan B. And always remember to tell someone where you're going.

 3) Pack It In, Pack It Out

-Minimize physical contact by preparing in advance.
-Pack in all the food and water you will need for the trip plus all safety essentials such as hand sanitizer, face masks, flashlight, a wind and rain jacket, hat, sunscreen, and sunglasses.
+Pack in all the food and water you will need for your trip plus all safety essentials such as a flashlight, wind and rain jacket, hat, sunscreen, and sunglasses.
 Few recreation areas have trash service and the campfire ring is not a dumpster.
 Bring trash bags with you.
 After you use it, pack it out.
 Leave No Trace so the next group can have the same restorative experience.

 Where can I go to ______?